myradotfun/myra-agent/README.md

-# Myra.fun — Your AI Trading Agent, Your Strategy, Your Alpha
+# Myra.fun — Vibe Trading on Steroids

 > **Built on Aster.
 Powered by AI.
 Controlled by you.**
 >